sewardlee337/sewardlee337.github.io/blog/_posts/2020-12-31-dalio-style-induction-and-munger-style-deduction.md

 Make no mistake: it takes hard work to follow either strategy, let alone both.
 I assume that it will require decades to master both Dalio and Munger’s strategies to fluency -- decades filled with reading widely and meticulously examining and reexamining past decisions.
 But if you want to achieve uncommon success, you'll need to engage in difficult activities that others refuse to attempt.

 Dalio and Munger have mapped the way to getting the most out of life and work.
-It's up to you to walk the path.
+It's up to you to walk the revealed path.

 ---